Serenity0204/Simple-KV-Storage/README.md

 ## Usage
-Make sure the object you want to store overloaded the following operators:
+Make sure the object you want to store overloaded the following operators
 * operator<<
 * operator>>
 * operator<

+## Limitations
+* The serialization/deserialization are highly dependent on operator<< and operator>>, so you have to sacrifice the usage of these 2 operators.
+* If you have a really complex object as key/value, the definition of operator<< and operator>> will become too complex and you have to make sure the I/O process of the chosen object will produce the correct values.

 ## Simple Usecase
 ```